Ivo-Evans/calculator/test-cases.md

 - detects minus numbers at the beginning of the equation
 - detects minus numbers after an operator

-- Displays error message for division by 0
-- Displays error message for incomplete equations, like 4 +

 # handles parentheses

-- empty parentheses throw an error
 - you can negate an entire parenthetical expression
 - parenthesis matching is greedy, and nested parenthetical expressions work as expected
 - a parenthesis which yields a minus number, and is then negated, converts back into a positive number